w3c/wai-coga/research.md

 doc-note-message-md: |
   **Outline:**

-  - Overview of coga research by the Coga TF
+  - Overview of research collected by the COGA TF
   - Move content over from Research TR
   - Move content over from Issue Papers on GitHub